ncats/translator-modules/README.md

 [Back to top](#ncats-translator-modules)

-# Running the Translator Module System with Docker (Compose)
+## 6. Running the Translator Module System with Docker (Compose)

-Use [Docker Compose](https://docs.docker.com/compose/) to build and run the application.

-Type the following into the terminal to build and run the system:
+With this "cutting edge" option, we [install and use Docker (Compose)](DOCKER_README.md) then run the application as a set of [Docker containers](https://docs.docker.com).
+After installing the necessary dependencies, type the following into the terminal to build and run the system.
+Note that 'identifiers' and 'jaccard' are two REST microservices running inside their own containers, and providing utility services to the primary module code.

 ```
 cd translator-modules